ibm-cloud-docs/RegistryImages/ibm-backup-restore/index-ibm-backup-restore.md

    2. In the navigation on the service details page, click **Buckets** > **Configuration**.
    3. Make note of the public URL that you can use to access the data in your bucket.

-Review the [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-about-ibm-cloud-object-storage) documentation for more information on configuring your service instance.
+For more information about configuring your service instance, see the [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started) documentation.

 ## Backing up data from a persistent volume
 {: #backup_restore_scheduled_backup}